Creditas/kotlin-ddd-sample/README.md

 # The domain (problem space)

-This project is based on a didactic domain that consists basically in maintain an Order (adding and removing items from it).
+This project is based on a didactic domain that basically consists in maintaining an Order (adding and removing items in it).
 The operations supported by the application are:

 * Create an order
 * Add products ta a given order